peercoin/rfcs/text/0000-max-witness-size-policy/0000-max-witness-size-policy.md

 it shall be calculated by summing the size of each witness element in the stack without including varints.

-The `IsWitnessStandard` function in `src/policy/policy.cpp` shall be modified to return false under the new non-standard condition.
+The `IsWitnessStandard` function in `src/policy/policy.cpp` shall return false under the new non-standard condition.
 The rule shall apply regardless of the witness program version.
-Any changes shall apply to standard transaction policy only and must not affect consensus.
+Any changes shall only apply to standard transaction policy and must not affect consensus.

 ## Drawbacks